-- a) Streetscaping that reflects the intended character of settlement areas is encouraged.
-In particular, traditional streetscaping in Village Centres is encouraged.
-A coordinated approach should be taken to the planning and design of streetscape improvements in commercial areas, including the upgrading of building facades, signage, sidewalks, lighting, parking areas and landscaping. - b) Adequate buffering of off-street parking areas within Village Centres is encouraged, with appropriate design treatments to de-emphasize parking areas. - c) On-street parking is supported within Village Centres and within new residential neighbourhoods where appropriate. - d) Appropriate and traditional residential streetscaping, street design, and residential unit design is encouraged in the context of new plan of subdivision applications.
-Residential unit design includes issues of setback, garage placement, and architectural detailing. - e) The merits of traffic calming measures within new residential neighbourhoods will be studied and considered, as a method of decreasing vehicular speeds. - f) A network of public open spaces throughout the Municipality will be promoted with each space designed and integrated within neighbourhoods to act as visible and usable neighbourhood or community gathering places. - g) A high quality of park and open space design is strongly encouraged.
-The lands for park land dedication will be carefully selected to facilitate their use as a central focal point to new or existing neighbourhoods.
-Where possible, uses should front onto parks. - h) Development shall have regard for the Municipality's Urban Design Guidelines
+- a) Streetscaping that is complementary toreflects the intended character of settlement areas the existing built form of the neighbourhood is encouraged. -In particular, traditional streetscaping in Village Centres is encouraged.
+AFurther, accessible sidewalks and low impact development standards should be incorporated, where possible, to minimize the impacts of climate change and reduce stormwater management costs.
+A coordinated approach should be taken to in the planning and design of streetscape improvements in commercial areas, including the upgrading of building facades, signage, sidewalks, lighting, parking areas and landscaping. - b) To de emphasize off-street parking areas within Village Centres, placement of sSurface parking shall be locatedis encouraged behind buildings, away from the street to provide a continuous streetscapen. -Where this is not possible/feasible, other locations and reduced parking requirements may be considered where appropriate and to the satisfaction of the Municipality.
+AAappropriate design treatments anddequate buffering is encouraged to screen its viewparking areas from the public realm.of off-street parking areas within Village Centres is encouraged, with appropriate design treatments to de emphasize parking areas. r - c) On-street parking is supported within Village Centres and within new residential neighbourhoods where appropriate. - d) Appropriate and traditional residential streetscaping, street design, and residential unit design is encouraged in the context of new plan of subdivision applications.
+Residential unit design includes issues of setback, garage placement, and architectural detailing. - e) The merits of traffic calming measures within new residential neighbourhoods will be studied and considered, as a method of decreasing vehicular speeds.

+- f) A network of public open spaces throughout the Municipality will be promoted with each space designed and integrated within neighbourhoods to act as visible\-and usable neighbourhood or community gathering places.
+Connectivity of municipal trails to these spaces will be encouraged. - g) A high quality of park and open space design is strongly encouraged.\-The lands for park land dedication will be carefully selected to facilitate their use as a central focal point to new or existing neighbourhoods.\-Where possible, uses should front onto parks.
+Connectivity of municipal trails to these parks will also be encouraged. - h) Development shall have regard for the Municipality's Urban Design Guidelines - i) Where they are proposed, electric vehicle charging stations shall be located in a manner that cables and charging infrastructure shall not create a hazard for pedestrians or cyclists.